mbalsara/crm/docs/EMPLOYEE_IMPORT_EXPORT_LARGE_SCALE.md

 We could support **both** formats and auto-detect:

 1. **Compact format** (Option 6): Comma-separated
-   - For employees with < 10 companies
+   - For employees with < 10 customers
    - Single row per employee

 2. **Expanded format** (Option A): Separate rows
-   - For employees with many companies
+   - For employees with many customers
    - One row per company

 **Detection logic:**
 - If `companyDomain` column exists → Expanded format
-- If `companyDomains` (plural) column exists → Compact format
+- If `customerDomains` (plural) column exists → Compact format

 ---